stevepraski/base-box-cookbook/README.md

 ## Notes and Warnings
 I take no responsibility for any damage caused by my code, and I'd suggest you review this cookbook before use, as you should for all code you randomly find on the Internet.
 This cookbook is very much in development.

 ### TODO List
  - replace the aggressive cleanup scripts from bento with custom cleanup scripts
  - collapse the Packer json scripts, and workaround lack of curl on ubuntu-12.04
- - add a firewall reciepe
+ - add a firewall recipe
+ - zero-out space prior to packing
  -

 ---